nixworks/public/news/2016/01/30/README.md

 ##### South Korea
 ### [A helicopter fighting forest fires in South Korea's North Jeolla Province crashes near the Geumsansa Temple in Gimje.
 The 61-year-old pilot dies in the crash. ](/news/2016/01/30/a-helicopter-fighting-forest-fires-in-south-korea-s-north-jeolla-province-crashes-near-the-geumsansa-temple-in-gimje-the-61-year-old-pilot.md)
-_Context: Geumsansa Temple, Gimje, South Korea, North Jeolla Province_
+_Context: Gimje, North Jeolla Province, South Korea, Geumsansa Temple_

 ##### European migrant crisis
 ### [Almost 40 people are killed and 75 are rescued after a boat carrying migrants sinks between Turkey and Greece. ](/news/2016/01/30/almost-40-people-are-killed-and-75-are-rescued-after-a-boat-carrying-migrants-sinks-between-turkey-and-greece.md)
-_Context: Greece, Turkey, European migrant crisis_
+_Context: Greece, European migrant crisis, Turkey_

 ##### Zika virus outbreak in the Americas (2015-present)
 ### [Jamaican health officials confirm the country's first case of the Zika virus in a 4-year-old child who recently returned from a trip to Texas. ](/news/2016/01/30/jamaican-health-officials-confirm-the-country-s-first-case-of-the-zika-virus-in-a-4-year-old-child-who-recently-returned-from-a-trip-to-texa.md)